geowiki-net/geowiki-spec/README.md

 | pane | overlayPane *or* hover *or* selected *or* casing *or self defined* | overlayPane | show vector on the specified pane.

 ## Additional Panes
 With the global 'panes' option, you can create additional panes.
 It is a hash with the name of the pane as key and an object of the style parameters as value.
+Check the [LeafletJS documentation](https://leafletjs.com/reference.html#map-pane) for the zIndex values of the default panes.

 Example:
 ```yaml